Why Did My Essay Get Flagged as AI (When You Actually Wrote It)?

 How AI Detectors Actually Work (And What They Can't See)

-AI detectors don't read your essay for meaning.
+AI detectors work by running statistical checks on the text itself — never by reading it for meaning — and score mainly two things: perplexity (how surprising each word is, given the words around it) and burstiness (how much your sentence length and rhythm vary).
 They can't tell whether you understood the reading or did the research.
-Instead, they run statistical checks on the text itself — mostly two things: perplexity (how surprising each word is, given the words around it) and burstiness (how much your sentence length and rhythm vary).

 Machine-generated text tends to be smooth and predictable: every word is a safe, high-probability choice, and sentences settle into a similar length.
 So detectors treat 'low surprise' and 'even rhythm' as an AI fingerprint.
 The problem is obvious once you see it — plenty of human writing is also smooth and even.
 A careful student writing a formal, on-topic essay is trying to be clear and consistent, which is exactly the pattern the detector penalizes.